MatteoFasulo/Paris-Euler/README.md

 > **Tip:** Our map can be modified using the draw icons in top-left corner and then exported as GeoJSON file through the `export` button

 ### Datasets
-- The GeoJSON file is available at [ComplexNetTSP GitHub](https://github.com/ComplexNetTSP/MultilayerParis)
+- The GeoJSON file is available at [ComplexNetTSP GitHub](https://github.com/ComplexNetTSP/MultilayerParis) or in `geojson` folder.

 ### Libraries